GeoffBreemer/DLToolkit/scripts/README_aws.md

 13. Exit the instance and restart it: `. gb_stop.sh` followed by `. gb_start.sh`

+**Note** The first time a notebook is started it will take a while to start because TensorFlow and MatplotLib need to do some internal housekeeping.

 # Interact with the Deep Learning instance

 Typically three terminal windows will be open: